oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Core
 ----

-The Level-Zero core APIa provide the lowest-level, fine-grain and most explicit control over:
+The Level-Zero core APIs provide the lowest-level, fine-grain and most explicit control over:

   - Device Discovery and Partitioning
   - Memory Allocation, Visibility and Caching